 Check out our eBook: Canada's New Food Labelling Regulations to learn more about the new Nutrition Facts table regulations.

-To learn more about the new features in the Canadian Label module join us on Tuesday, March 28th for a free webinar, Examining Canada's New NFt's and Nutrient Definitions.
+To learn more about the new features in the Canadian Label module check out our recorded webinar, Examining Canada's New NFt's and Nutrient Definitions.